 This makes filling out your paperwork super easy, ensures it’s legible, and you can print it all out when you are finished.

-Yes, it’s an extra $60 for expedited processing, but it’s well worth the money if you want to make sure you get your passport application or renewall processed quickly.
+Yes, it’s an extra $60 for expedited processing, but it’s well worth the money if you want to make sure you get your passport application or renewal processed quickly.

 Go to a reputable place to get your Passport photos taken.

-Any quality drugstore, like CVS that is close to a Post Office will have Passport photo services, and will get it right the first time.
+Any quality drugstore, like CVS which is close to a Post Office, will have Passport photo services and will get it right the first time.
 Your Passport photos need to fit within very specific size parameters, so you want to make sure they are good pictures that aren’t going to get rejected.

 Make an appointment at your local Post Office [USPS] location that offers Passport services.